vo1x/Windows-Debloat-Guide/README.md

 ```ps
 Get-AppxPackage -AllUsers *camera* | Remove-AppxPackage
 ```
-> Ignore any errors, if there are any.
+> Ignore errors, if there are any.

 ### Connect